 The third but not the least precaution a buyer should take while buying a land in Lagos from the developer or any other seller is to insist on a contract of sale, especially where a developer or seller is asking the buyer to pay a premium on the land for some proposed infrastructures such as electricity, road network among others.

-Contract of sale is a preliminary agreement in a land transaction before a deed of assignment.
+In considering how to buy land in Lagos, contract of sale is a preliminary agreement in a land transaction before a deed of assignment.
 In a situation where the developer is offering a buyer 6 months or 2 years payment option plan, the buyer is at mercy of such developer if there is no contract that defines the rights and obligations of both parties.
 There are have been cases of people who have cried out severally to complain that their developers arbitrarily increased the price of an agreed property, especially a bare land after they have made deposits for such property.
 Contract sale will usually prevent gazumping i.e. owner or developer can not unilaterally increase the price of the property again as long as the purchaser is still keeping to his own side of the bargain by making timely payment as agreed.

-In conclusion, it is advisable for anyone buying land in Lekki or any part of Lagos should firstly consult with a legal practitioner who can properly ascertain the risks associated with such transaction or property in question.
+In conclusion, it is advisable for anyone buying land in Lekki or any part of Lagos should firstly consult with a legal practitioner who can properly ascertain the risks associated with such a transaction or property in question.
 Although there are so many good developers and sellers that have kept to their promises by delivering what they promised as when due, however, one can not predict when he or she would run to the hands of a rogue or unprincipled developer or seller with an intention to defraud someone.
 But it suffices if as a buyer, you have done the right thing from the beginning.